wp-plugins/wordpress-tooltips/readme.txt

 == Changelog ==

+=Free Version 3.1.1 =
+New "Tooltips Global Settings" sub menu,  allow users select "Keyword Matching Mode" You can select:
+a: "Add tooltips to the first matching keyword in the same page" or
+b: "Add tooltips to all matching keyword in the same page"

+=Pro Version 3.1.2 =
+1: Add Tooltips To Menu Items
+2: Tooltips Global Settings allow users select "Keyword Matching Mode"
+3: Some tweaks

+= Version 3.0.1 =
+Upgrade to the jquery 1.7.2, support more browser

+= Version 3.0.0 =
+We use standard wordpress TinyMCE editor as our tooltips editor panel, also we store our tooltips as custom post type, so we can use all wordpress editor features, it is more easier to use and manage.
+Also we write the automatic upgrade module, all old tooltips data will be upgrade automatically, no anything needed on user end.

+= Version 1.0.8 =
+According to users opinion, we rewrite the UI of tooltips keyword and content input area to make the size more larger so it is more easier to use.

+= Version 1.0.8 =
+Fixed the bug: if some guy just add " " in alt, our tooltips will popup but show an empty window, now all space will be repalced with null, so there will have no space tooltips window now.

+= Version 1.0.7 =
+Fixed the bug of show empty tooltips box for a image which not added alt

+= Version 1.0.6 =
+* Some guys reported that do not know how to add tooltips for images, in old version it need 2 steps, not we can just use title of the image as tooltips, so users can only setting it one time when upload an image on wordpress editor panel

+= Version 1.0.5 =
+* fixed the bug of if a img have no description in nextgallery and we still show the popup windows

+= Version 1.0.4 =
+* add feature of delete tooltips in backend

+= Version 1.0.3 =
+* more clear from an English speaking

+= Version 1.0.2 =
+* Fixed problem of "The plugin does not have a valid header."

+= Version 1.0.1 =
+* More friendly in back end

 = Version 1.0.0 =

 * Spell out that the license is GPLv2
 * Finished the first version
 * General code clean up

-= Version 1.0.1 =
-* More friendly in back end

-= Version 1.0.2 =
-* Fixed problem of "The plugin does not have a valid header."

-= Version 1.0.3 =
-* more clear from an English speaking

-= Version 1.0.4 =
-* add feature of delete tooltips in backend

-= Version 1.0.5 =
-* fixed the bug of if a img have no description in nextgallery and we still show the popup windows

-= Version 1.0.6 =
-* Some guys reported that do not know how to add tooltips for images, in old version it need 2 steps, not we can just use title of the image as tooltips, so users can only setting it one time when upload an image on wordpress editor panel

-= Version 1.0.7 =
-Fixed the bug of show empty tooltips box for a image which not added alt

-= Version 1.0.8 =
-Fixed the bug: if some guy just add " " in alt, our tooltips will popup but show an empty window, now all space will be repalced with null, so there will have no space tooltips window now.

-= Version 1.0.8 =
-According to users opinion, we rewrite the UI of tooltips keyword and content input area to make the size more larger so it is more easier to use.

-= Version 3.0.0 =
-We use standard wordpress TinyMCE editor as our tooltips editor panel, also we store our tooltips as custom post type, so we can use all wordpress editor features, it is more easier to use and manage.
-Also we write the automatic upgrade module, all old tooltips data will be upgrade automatically, no anything needed on user end.

-= Version 3.0.1 =
-Upgrade to the jquery 1.7.2, support more browser

 == Download ==
 http://wordpress.org/extend/plugins/wordpress-tooltips/